About Uniform Addressing

 Please visit MyMarathonCountyAddress.org for updates and further details as they become available.

-After you receive your Official Notice from Marathon County with the estimated date that you will receive your new Uniform Address, you do not need to take any action.
+After you receive your Official Notice from Marathon County with your new Uniform Address, you do not need to take any action.

 Once your new Uniform Address sign has been installed or mailed to you, your new address is active and you should begin to use your new address and notify others.

 There are a number of methods you can use to begin to notify others of your address change.
 For example:

 - Billing statements often have a check box and a space to print address changes on the reverse side of the bill.

 - Online accounts (e.g., credit cards, auto bill pay, online shopping accounts) have an area under your account information where you can update your address and other contact information.